 This downward spiral is not the result of rest and deconditioning.
 (6).
 It’s a separate process, as attested to by people in good condition who suddenly deteriorate and find that they lose capacity much faster than ordinary deconditioning will account for (7).
 Of course I’m vulnerable to deconditioning just as anybody else is, and of course if I have to rest more I get physically weaker and it makes future exertion more costly.
 But PEM is by far the more severe limiting factor, and if I try to ignore it for fear of deconditioning I simply get more ill more quickly.
 I’m sure I occasionally overestimate how much rest I need (although I think I underestimate it a lot more often); I could do with a device that could scan a muscle and measure the exact amount of metabolic debt and the perfect amount of rest that would pay it off.
 But it would only minimise the Catch-22 between ME damage and deconditioning damage, not solve it.
 Like hangovers, there is no known cure for PEM and its consequences so the only thing you can do is try to avoid it.

 Some people do gradually recover from severe setbacks with time and prudent energy management.
 Other people, including me, do not, and this is point #3 .
-Maybe I’m just not prudent enough, but my ceiling ratchets down and doesn’t go back up on its own and I can’t make it.
+However prudently I manage myself, when my ceiling ratchets down it doesn’t go back up on its own and I can’t make it.
 I’ve had two significant remissions of my illness in fifteen years, but only as a result of drugs, and nobody knows for sure why they worked and what problem they were addressing.
 And I know a lot of people, including many doctors, find the idea of exertion from which you don’t recover very difficult to believe.
 Whenever I’ve cited X or Y event from which I haven’t recovered as evidence of this phenomenon, my dad has said “But that was a year ago!”, or two years, or three years, and so on through the turtlebacks of infinity, as though that does anything other than illustrate my point.
 He seems to be saying, “Well, but that was a long time ago, it shouldn’t have a lasting effect.”
 Well, but it does.
 I expect sooner or later researchers will confirm its physical reality, as they are confirming all the other weird stuff pwME have consistently reported all these years, and eventually they’ll be able to explain it.
 Until then I can only guess.

 And this brings me to the last point I want to make.
 Because of the sting-in-the-tail nature of ME, it’s not only possible to make the mistake of doing more than you can recover from, it’s easy.
 Avoiding it is much harder, especially if you’re generally fidgety and compulsive and when you’re tired you just get more wired and want to keep going well into the red, which is the case with most pwME that I know of.
 There are unmistakable signs that I’m doing too much, my muscles feel like several kinds of crap and it’s frightening, but I can choose to ignore that and press on against my better judgement and screw the consequences.